-- file Keyword that allows you to copy to/from a file. - running-config Keyword that allows you to copy to/from the current running configuration. - startup-config The configuration used for system initialization. - tftp Keyword that allows you to copy to/from a TFTP server.
+- file Keyword that allows you to copy to/from a file. - running-config Keyword that allows you to copy to/from the current running configuration. - startup-config The configuration used for system initialization. - tftp Keyword that allows you to copy to/from a TFTP server. - https-certificate Copies a HTTPS certificate from a TFTP server to the switch.

-- The system prompts for data required to complete the copy command. - The destination file name should not contain slashes (\ or /), the leading letter of the file name should not be a period (.), and the maximum length for file names on the TFTP server is 127 characters or 31 characters for files on the switch.
+- · The system prompts for data required to complete the copy command. - The destination file name should not contain slashes (\ or /), the leading letter of the file name should not be a period (.), and the maximum length for file names on the TFTP server is 127 characters or 31 characters for files on the switch.
 (Valid characters: A-Z, a-z, 0-9, ".", "-", "") - Due to the size limit of the flash memory, the switch supports only two operation code files. - The maximum number of user-defined configuration files depends on available memory. - You can use "Factory_Default_Config.cfg" as the source to copy from the factory default configuration file, but you cannot use it as the destination. - To replace the startup configuration, you must use startup-config as the destination. - The Boot ROM image cannot be uploaded or downloaded from the TFTP server.
 You must use a direct console connection and access the download menu during a boot up to download the Boot ROM (or diagnostic) image.
-See "Upgrading Firmware via the Serial Port" on page A-1 for more details.
+See "Upgrading Firmware via the Serial Port" on page A-1.